 Although many start-up firms would focus on securing a slice of the domestic market first, Dr Serazetdinova believes entrepreneurs should not be afraid to think global when it comes to launching a business

-“The UK has a science capability second only to the US but it falls short on translating scientiﬁc innovative ideas into marketable products and services,” she said.
-“This is often due to the lack of funding or infrastructure supporting interactions between industry and academia.
+'The UK has a science capability second only to the US but it falls short on translating scienti?c innovative ideas into marketable products and services,' she said.
+'This is often due to the lack of funding or infrastructure supporting interactions between industry and academia.

 Formed in 2008, InCrops – based with the Adapt Low Carbon Group at the Norwich Research Park – helps small firms with product development and prototyping.
 It was one of the first projects in the East of England to receive funding from the European Regional Development Fund.